 Prepare a Connecticut LLC Operating Agreement

-The operating agreement is a document that governs the framework of an LLC.
-This document covers items like ownership rights, LLC member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is a document that governs the LLC’s framework and covers items like ownership rights, LLC member responsibilities, how profits and losses are distributed, and more.

 Most states (including Connecticut) do not require an LLC to have an operating agreement, but it is still worth considering.
 Without an operating agreement: